COVID19Tracking/website/README.md

 Components live in `src/components` and are organized as follows:

-* Visualizations belong in `charts`
+* `/charts` - Visualizations
-* Components that are used more than once and those that are used across different parts of the website belong in `common`
+* `/common` - Components that are used more than once and those that are used across different parts of the website
-* Components that control the layout of the website (i.e. headers and footers) belong in `layout`
+* `/layout` - Components that control the layout of the website (i.e. headers and footers)
-* Components that are only used once or have a defined scope to a particular part of the website (i.e. `StateGrade` has to do with states) belong in their respectie directory in `pages`
+* `/pages` - Components that are only used once or have a defined scope to a particular part of the website (i.e. `StateGrade` has to do with states) belong in their respective directory in `/pages`
-* Utilities belong in `utils`.
+* `/utils` - Utilities.
 (If a particular component doesn't have any associated styles, there's a good chance it's a utility.)

 ## Storybook